You have received an offer of admission for graduate study at UC Davis. You have submitted your Statement of Intent to Register. What's next?

 Per university policy and IRS regulations, all students receiving financial support or who are or will be employed by the university are required to report his/her SSN to the university.
 Go to SISWEB, go to "Personal Information", and click the "Report SSN" link.
 Note: If you are temporarily in the United States to attend UC Davis with a nonimmigrant F-1, M-1 or J-1 student classification and you will not be receiving any financial support disbursed by the university, you are not required to obtain a social security number.

-Graduate Student Orientation: is two days of workshops, presentations and activities designed to introduce graduate students and postdoctoral scholars to the resources and services available at UC Davis.
+Graduate Student Orientation is designed to introduce graduate students to the resources and services available at UC Davis.
 Topics and activities include:

 - Professional development

 Graduate Student Orientation is held in mid-September of each year.
 To learn more, visit the Graduate Student Orientation webpage.